 But the end result was always the same.

 Without fail -- every time I got close to what I used to be able to lift, my old back injury would flare up.
 This went on for months.
 Then months turned into years.

 I'd try one solution after another.
 And I'd wonder in frustration... "why is this taking so damn long?"

 During this time, I had to sift through a LOT of advice.
 When you’re trying to fix what’s wrong with your body, there’s a LOT of distracting information out there.

 Finally after a few years of trial and error, I found the solution I needed all along.
 It took effort and patience to implement it.
 But it worked, and I beat my back injury.
 I've never had the same back injury again.
 In fact, 2019 marks the 4th anniversary of me being back pain-free.
 And it's not because I stopped deadlifting -- I regularly deadlift more weight now than I was able to pre-injury.
 And, most importantly, I do it pain-free!

 Inspired by the light I found at the end of my trial-and-error years, I dove deeper into the injury prevention side of strength training.
 I've since changed countless others' lives by helping my clients and followers learn to move pain-free too.
 All things considered, my horrific back injury was a blessing in disguise.

-So I built that system myself.
+So I built that program myself.